Ehson Panjshanbe: Club

 In June 2016, Panjshanbe returned to FC Istiklol after a loan spell with Barkchi.

-On 31 August, FC Istiklol confirmed that Panjshanbe had moved to PFC Navbahor Namangan on a contract until the end of 2022.
+On 31 August 2020, FC Istiklol confirmed that Panjshanbe had moved to PFC Navbahor Namangan on a contract until the end of 2022.

 In July 2022, Panjshanbe signed for Persian Gulf Pro League club Zob Ahan Esfahan.

 On 9 February 2023, Istiklol announced the return of Panjshanbe.
+On 19 June 2024, Panjshanbe scored the Istiklol's 1,000th league goal.

+On 1 January 2025, Panjshanbe joined Sogdiana Jizzakh on a one-year contract after his Istiklol contract had expired.

+On 28 July 2025, Panjshanbe returned to Istiklol, on a contract until the end of 2025.

 International

 Panjshanbe made his debut for Tajikistan on 2 June 2016 against Bangladesh.